Yuwen: Yuwen tribe

-Under Yuwen Mona, the son of Yuwen Puhui, the Yuwen tribe moved south from the Yin Mountains and resided in the Liaoxi.
-By the time of Yuwen Mohuai, the Yuwen had grown into an influential power in the region along with their rival Xianbei tribes; the Murong and Duan.
+Under Yuwen Mona, the son of Yuwen Puhui, the Yuwen tribe moved south from the Yin Mountains and resided near the northwestern Chinese commandery of Liaoxi.
+By the time of Yuwen Mohuai, the Yuwen had grown into an influential power in the region, having formed a capital at Zimengchuan (紫蒙川, in present-day Chifeng, Inner Mongolia) and competing with their rival Xianbei tribes; the Murong and Duan.
 The Yuwen repeatedly fought with the Murong while establishing good relations with the Tuoba tribe in the east through marriage alliances.
 During the reign of Yuwen Mogui in 302, he claimed the title of chanyu and boasted a powerful army.
 That year, he launched a major attack on the Murong but was repelled.

 Mogui was succeeded by his son, Yuwen Xiduguan, who expanded the state to the northern Gobi Desert.
 In 319, he allied with the Jin dynasty (266–420) Inspector of Pingzhou, Cui Bi to attack the Murong together with the Duan and Goguryeo.
 After the Duan and Goguryeo were tricked into withdrawing, the Yuwen pressed on and besieged the Murong capital at Jicheng (棘城, in modern Jinzhou, Liaoning).
 However, they suffered a catastrophic defeat in the end, prompting Xiduguan to sue for peace.
 In 325, his son and successor, Yuwen Qidegui launched another attack on the Murong, but was also defeated.

 Qidegui was overthrown by his cousin, Yuwen Yidougui in 333.
 Later that year, the Murong fell into civil war after Murong Ren rebelled against his chieftain and brother, Murong Huang.
 The Yuwen, along with the Duan, supported Murong Ren and coordinated attacks against Murong Huang, but was ultimately unsuccessful.
 After Huang defeated Ren in 336, the Murong began rapidly expanding their power, establishing the Former Yan in 337 and subjugating the Duan, Buyeo and Goguryeo.
 In 344 (or 345), the Former Yan crushed the Yuwen's power base and forced Yidougui to flee, ending their independence.

 A son of Yidougui, Yuwen Ling (宇文陵) survived and served under Former Yan and its successor, Later Yan, as an official.
 After the Later Yan capital, Zhongshan (中山, in modern Baoding, Hebei) fell to the Northern Wei dynasty in 398, he was moved to Wuchuan County in Dai Commandery, where his family would live for generations.
 One of Yuwen Ling's descendants was Yuwen Tai, who laid the foundation of the Northern Zhou dynasty (557–581) for his family to rule.